nk7608/Smol-JS-Projects/README.md

 ## 💡 Why this exists

 To sharpen fundamentals, test silly ideas, and build a habit of shipping in public.
 If it helps you too, feel free to fork, clone, or suggest something!

-## 💡 Why this exists

-To sharpen fundamentals, test silly ideas, and build a habit of shipping in public.
-If it helps you too, feel free to fork, clone, or suggest something!

----